SteveKennyUK/pooch_pals/README.md

 Other test user profiles can be accessed by both username and password set to user0001, user0002, user0003 etc.

+### Future Features

+This site is well set up to be further developed, once my knowledge, experience and time allow.
+Features that I have already identified include -

+- A more suitable way for users to add images to the site than the current URL method.
+In particular for this site, users would most likely want to upload their own photos of their dogs and would not likely have URL image links for them.
+Uploading to a cloud storage site such as [Amazon AWS](https://aws.amazon.com/media-sharing/) would be a good solution.
+- A better way for users to communicate with each other would be favourable.
+A real time chat function for verified users, such as that provided by [SocketIO](https://socket.io/) would be ideal.
+- Use of [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) to help locate users on a map would be a good addition to the site.
+- Extra dog profile features such as star ratings or favourites.
+- Additional admin features such as user entries pending admin approval before being published.
+- A forgotten username/password function to assist users when logging in.
+- A dark theme using JavaScript to improve site accessibility.
+- A preloader to display as the pages load to fill in for any page loading delays.

 ## Deployment
 ---